lang

 library(lang)

-R enforces the printed name of each section, so they cannot be translated.
-So titles such as Description, Usage and Arguments will always remain untranslated.
+R enforces the printed names of each section, so they cannot be translated.
+This means that titles such as “Description”, “Usage” and “Arguments” will always remain untranslated.

 It is likely that your LANG variable already defaults to your locale.
 For example, mine is set to: en_US.UTF-8 (That means English, United States).
 For someone in France, the locale would be something such as fr_FR.UTF-8.
 Llama3.2, recognizes these UTF locales, and using lang, calling ? will result in translating the function’s help documentation into French.